Mirza Shafi Vazeh: Vazeh and Bodenstedt

 In 1844, the German writer and orientalist Friedrich von Bodenstedt, who showed a great interest in the life of the Caucasus and wished to take lessons in oriental languages, came to Tiflis.
 Soon after his arrival there he met Shafi, who taught him the Azerbaijani and Persian languages.

 Bodenstedt left Tiflis in 1848, taking with him a notebook of poems by Mirza Shafi entitled The Key of Wisdom.
 In 1850, he published a voluminous book called A Thousand and One Days in the East, part of which included works by Shafi.
 He compiled another book called Songs of Mirza-Shafi which consisted of his translations of Shafi's poems.
-Twenty years after Shafi's death, Bodenstedt published a book titled From the Heritage of Mirza Shafi, in which he claimed the Shafi's songs were not translations but were his work.
+Twenty years after Shafi's death, Bodenstedt published a book titled From the Heritage of Mirza Shafi, in which he claimed that the poems were not translations from Mirza Shafi but were his own work.
 Nevertheless, the originals in Persian and Azerbaijani languages have survived to this day, proving the authorship of Mirza Shafi.

 Death

-According to the historian Mikhail Semevsky, Adolf Berge met "a modest, about 60 year old Tatar" who was a teacher in one of the Muslim schools.
+According to the historian Mikhail Semevsky, Adolf Berge met "a modest, about 60-year-old Tatar" who was a teacher in one of the Muslim schools.
 It was Mirza Shafi Vazeh.
 When Berge looked for him the following year in order to get to know him, Shafi had died.
 Berge wrote in his notes that Shafi had died from gastritis on the night of 16 November 1852.

-The day of Vazeh's death was marked by a note in the Acts of the Caucasian Archaeological Commission and the poet was buried in the Muslim cemetery in Tiflis (now known as Pantheon of prominent Azerbaijanis).
+The day of Vazeh's death was marked by a note in the Acts of the Caucasian Archaeological Commission and the poet was buried in the Muslim cemetery in Tiflis (now known as the Pantheon of prominent Azerbaijanis).